 EXPERIENCES BEYOND THE CLASSROOM

-The Eugene T. Moore School of Education is committed to providing all students with purposeful, challenging and diverse experiences.
+The College of Education is committed to providing all students with purposeful, challenging and diverse experiences.
 It is through a range of diverse, carefully constructed and challenging classroom-based instruction and field-based experiences that students will recognize the inherent dignity and value of all individuals, promote equity in education and advocate on behalf of children, families and communities.

 Your college decision isn't really about the next four years.
 We get it.
 It's about what doors are opened by your degree and whether those opportunities are what you had envisioned for yourself.
 Here's a snapshot of what life after graduation looks like for some of our most recent students.